Should You Skip Zhang Mei Ama’s Farm (1.0 and 2.0 branch)?

 Here’s a list of just a few of the more popular ones.

 • In Taipei, there’s a meerkat cafe, snake cafe, and many cat cafes.
-There’s also a capybara cafe in New Taipei City.
+There’s also a capybara hot pot restaurant and capybara cafe, both in Taipei region.

-• In Yilan, Bambi Land (Klook) offers a similar experience to Zhang Mei Ama’s Farm.
+• In Yilan, Bambi Land (Klook) and Yilan Animal Kingdom (Klook) offer similar experiences to Zhang Mei Ama’s Farm, but with more space for the animals.

 • Dancewoods (Klook / KKday) is another one nearby which focuses less on animals and more on the Japanese landscape.